khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 So, as expected, instead working on my personal webpage, I am wind up working on a game engine.

-The change came with typescript improvements and decorators.
-After learning how they work and understanding how powerful they are, I decided to start this project with two ideas in mind: make a deeper learning of typecript; but over everything helping developers to work in their games by freeing them from the mechanical and boring tasks behind a video game, letting them focus in the game design.
+The change came with typescript improvements, decorators, and a constant development of Babylon.js.
+After learning how decorators work and understanding how powerful they are, I decided to start this project with two ideas in mind: make a deeper learning of typecript; but over everything helping developers to work in their games by freeing them from the mechanical and boring tasks behind a video game, letting them focus in the game design.

 **Khanon.js wants the user to focus in the game design.
 That's the main goal of this project.**